ZTF666/Word-Replacer/README.md

 # Word ♻️ Replacer

 <div align="center">
-Replace a recurring word in your text with a simple click ⚡ !
+Replace a repeated  word in your text with a simple click ⚡ !
 </div>

 ### Made using :